funkycrash/forwardjs-4-notes/day03-rethinking-async/notes.md

 * **Observable** is an interface that creates a new Promise each time a new value comes in
 * Libraries like [RXJS](http://rxjs.codeplex.com/) allow us to to this easily

+#### CSP - Commuicating Sequential Processes (AKA Go-style concurrency)
+* Models concurrency using Channels
+* Channel is a stream that can only have 1 piece of data in it.
+*